Emmitt Smith: 1995 season

 In 1995, Smith became the first player in league history to rush for 1,400 rushing yards or more in five consecutive seasons and set the NFL record with 25 rushing touchdowns.
 Smith, Adrian Peterson, and LaDainian Tomlinson are the only players with seven straight ten-touchdown seasons to start their careers.
 He also broke two of Tony Dorsett's Dallas franchise rushing records, the first for most consecutive initial games of a season with 100+ rushing yards (Smith's four to Dorsett's three) and the second for single-season rushing yards (1,773 to Dorsett's 1,646).
-Both records would hold for 19 years until 2014, when DeMarco Murray rushed for 100+ yards in each of his first eight games and accumulated 1,845 rushing yards over the course of the season.

-In 1996, he scored his 100th career rushing touchdown and surpassed 10,000 career rushing yards, becoming just the twelfth player in league history and the youngest one to reach this milestone.
+Both records would hold for 19 years until 2014, when DeMarco Murray rushed for at least 100 yards in each of his first eight games and accumulated 1,845 rushing yards over the course of the season.
+In the 1995 season, he finished with 377 carries for 1,773 rushing yards and 25 touchdowns to go with 62 receptions for 375 yards.
+Smith became the first player in franchise history to have multiple seasons of at least 2,000 scrimmage yards.
+He was named first team All-Pro for the fourth consecutive season.
+He earned Pro Bowl honors for the sixth consecutive season.
+In the NFC Championship, a 38–27 win over the Green Bay Packers, he rushed 35 times for a playoff career-high 150 yards and three touchdowns.
+He won his third Super Bowl when the Cowboys defeated the Steelers 27–17 in Super Bowl XXX.
+Smith had 18 carries for 49 yards and two touchdowns in the game.